Aantrreksh/sql-query/sqlref/sql_reference.template.md

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

 As shown in the syntax diagrams, three main use cases exist to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:
 - Partition by columns, that is so-called Hive-style partitioning.
 - Partition into buckets or objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.
 - Partition by number of rows.

 A partition is an object on Cloud {{site.data.keyword.cos_short}} that is potentially a part of an aggregated object.
 The presence of multiple partitions allows for parallel input/output (I/O) during query execution.
 If no *result partitioned clause* is specified, the query result is stored in a single partition on Cloud {{site.data.keyword.cos_short}}.

 <!--include-svg src="./svgfiles/cosResultClause.svg" target="./diagrams/cosResultClause.svg" alt="syntax diagram for a COS result clause" layout="@break@" -->

-<h3 id="partitionedClause">partitionedClause</h3>
+### partitionedClause
+{: #partitionedClause}

 You can use the result partitioned clause to control the layout of the SQL query result set being stored.
 The default behavior is to store the result into one single partition, that is a single object in Cloud {{site.data.keyword.cos_short}}.

 <!--include-svg src="./svgfiles/partitionedClause.svg" target="./diagrams/partitionedClause.svg" alt="syntax diagram for a result partitioned clause" layout="@break@" -->

-<h3 id="sortClause">sortClause</h3>
+### sortClause
+{: #sortClause}

 This clause can be used to sort in many ways.
 When specified in combination with PARTITIONED BY, it sorts the rows within each partition by the sort order that is specified in the SORT BY clause.
 When specified in combination with PARTITIONED INTO, the same is done, which is often referred to as clustering the rows by the specified columns into the fixed number of partitions specified by PARTITIONED INTO.
 When specified without the PARTITIONED clause, it is equivalent to an ORDER BY clause specified at the top level of the SQL SELECT statement.
 If PARTITIONED INTO is specified, the ORDER BY clause is ignored.

 <!--include-svg src="./svgfiles/sortClause.svg" target="./diagrams/sortClause.svg" alt="syntax diagram for a result partitioned column clause" layout="@break@" -->

-<h4>Partition by columns</h4>
+#### Partition by columns
+{: #partition-by-columns}

 When you use the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS`, you can store the query result by using Hive-style partitioning, that is, to create partitions that contain only rows that have certain values for one or more columns.
 Choose this physical layout if the stored object is further analyzed by using SQL queries that specify predicates on the partition columns.

 For example, a result object that contains worldwide order data has a column `country` to represent the country that the order is initiated from.
 Partitioning the result object by the column `PARTITIONED BY (country)`, would create a result object with a partition for each country present in the query result.

 When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query that contains a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during SQL query execution partitions must be read only if they contain data for the countries of interest.
 This layout tremendously cuts down the I/O traffic of the SQL query.

 Some additional remarks on Hive-style partitioning:
 - Hive-style partitions have an eye-catching naming scheme because the column names that are used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
 - Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you lose data.
 - Hive-style partitions have a tendency for data skewing.
 For example, the partition that represents order data from Malta is likely much smaller than the partition that represents order data from the US.
 You can partition the query result into separate objects if you want to have *equally-sized* partitions.

-<h4>Partition by columns into objects</h4>
+#### Partition by columns into objects
+{: #partition-by-columns-into-objects}

 By partitioning a query result into objects, you can specify the exact number of *equally-sized* result partitions.
 With this partitioning, you can experimentally fine-tune the number of objects to meet certain criteria for partition size.
 To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS/OBJECTS` clause.